raspberrypilearning/scratch-led-game/en/step_1.md

 title: What you will learn
 ---

-+ Connecting a simple circuit to your Raspberry Pi
++ How to connect a simple circuit to your Raspberry Pi
 + How to use an LED with the Raspberry Pi and Scratch

 --- /collapse ---